• Home

 how often will we perform in public - do I have to?

-The Tuesday group meets purely for the fun of it, though you will have an option to 'showcase' what you've been working on every once in a while.
+The Singing for Breathing group meets purely for the fun of it, though you will have an option to 'showcase' what you've been working on every once in a while.

 why do you have a separate singing for breathing group?